Trade School Guide for Students with Disabilities

 Your family and friends know you best and play a key role in helping you achieve academic success.
-From financial guidance and workload organization to staying on top of household chores and even reminding you to take your medication on time, having your loved ones around you is one of the best ways to stay on track while studying.
+They may be able to help with finances, organization, chores, and more.
+So, having your loved ones around is one of the best ways to stay on track.

 Division of Vocational Rehabilitation Services (DVRS) and Supplemental Security Income (SSI)

 The Division of Vocational Rehabilitation Services (DVRS) helps people with disabilities achieve their goals for employment and independence.
 They can connect you with local services and resources to help you get the most out of your education.